masterjeef/easy-args/README.md

 # Easy Args

-Easy utility to pull and parse command line arguments in a console application.
+The easiest utility to pull and parse command line arguments.

 A nuget package is available, simply run the following in your package manager.